-FBA Onsite provides the simplified delivery solution.
+FBA Onsite provides a simplified delivery solution.
 This will help Sellers to store their goods in own warehouse and have Amazon use existing carriers to ship it out as and when you receive the orders.

 With Amazon FBA Onsite, you will automatically join the esteemed group of Prime listings.
-Therefore, your products will fall under the purview of nationwide, 2-day Prime offer for a flat fulfillment rate and flexible same day shipping as well.
+Therefore, your products will fall under the purview of nationwide, 2-day Prime offer for a flat fulfillment rate and flexible same-day shipping as well.

-Unfortunately, as of May 2018, Amazon FBA Onsite is an invite-only program.
+Unfortunately, as of May 2018, FBA Onsite is an invite-only program.
 In order to enjoy the benefits of this superb solution, you will have to be personally invited by Amazon to join it.
 However, this is a relatively new concept that is still taking shape.

-New developments are likely to take place in this space and we advise you to follow this news closely, especially if you are a seller on Amazon.
+New developments are likely to take place in this space, and we advise you to follow this news closely, especially if you are a seller on Amazon.
 Given that it is still in its early stages, Amazon is likely to experiment with the FBA Onsite idea with a selected group of sellers and see where they could improve further.